 The Maizun sandals fit true to size, and your regular size should fit you perfectly fine.

 The upper part of these Dockers Men’s Searose Sandal is made from PU leather, which explains their inexpensive price tag.
 It also means that they are very easy to maintain and that they will be pretty durable.

 Unlike the two previous pairs, these have an open heel.
 So, they are a bit less professional – maybe not the pair you would wear to work, but definitely stylish enough to wear with jeans or Bermuda shorts.

-These Dockers feature a memory foam insole which conforms to the shape of your foot.
+These Dockers feature a memory foam insole that conforms to the shape of your foot.
 In addition to that, they also feature a Fusion Footbed that adds an extra layer of cushion.
 Therefore, it’s safe to say that these are very comfortable to wear.

 The outsole of these sandals is rubber and a bit disappointing.
 It barely features a pattern, and I don’t think you will have good traction on wet surfaces.

 They can’t be opened fully – they have one Velcro strap on the outer side, which allows you to partially open the shoe.
 So, if you have wide feet or high arches, you might not be able to get these on your feet.

 Additionally, these sandals are not available in half sizes, so getting just the right fit might be a bit challenging.
 In that case, we recommend going half a size up, for the best fit.
 Also, you can choose between regular and wide fit.

 If you’re looking for a stylish sandal that you can also wear all day long, that is a pretty good option.
 They have very comfy cushioned soles, and you know you have quality when it comes from the feet specialists – Dr. Scholl’s.